nexo-tech/nexo-tech.github.io/content/posts/microservices-for-startups.md

 - Obsolete dependencies
 - OS-specific hacks (hello, Linux-only setups)

 In my experience, when I received projects from past development teams, they were often developed for a single operating system.
 Some devs preferred building on macOS and never bothered supporting their shell scripts on Windows.
 In my past teams, I had engineers working on Windows machines, and often it required rewriting shell scripts or fully understanding and reverse engineering the process of getting the local environment running.
-While frustrating in many ways, it teaches a valuable lesson on how important it is to get the damn code running on the laptop.
+With time, we standardized environment setup across dev OSes to reduce onboarding friction — a small investment that saved hours per new engineer.
+While frustrating in many ways, it teaches a valuable lesson on how important it is to get the code running on any laptop your new developer may be using.

 Other time, I received a microservice-based project fully developed by a single guy who adopted the workflow of running Docker containers mounted to a local file system.
 Of course, you pay a little price for running processes as containers when your computer runs Linux.
 But it brought a lot of pain in onboarding a front-end developer using an old Windows laptop, who had to run 10 Docker containers to see the UI.
-This was disgusting.
-As a quick hack, I had to build a custom Node.js-based proxy that acted as an Nginx simply to emulate a Docker-based setup with no containers (except databases).
+This created a major friction point during onboarding.
+We quickly hacked together a proxy in Node.js to simulate the nginx-based Docker-based setup with no containers — a temporary fix that underscored how brittle the environment had become.

 **Tip:** Ideally, aim for `git clone <repo> && make up` to have the project running locally.
 If it's not possible, then maintaining an up-to-date README file with instructions for Windows/macOS/Linux is a must.
-Nowadays, there are some programming languages and toolchains that don't work well on Windows (like OCaml), but the modern widely popular stack runs just fine on every widely used operating system; there's no excuse for limiting your local setup to a single operating system, except for your laziness.
+Nowadays, there are some programming languages and toolchains that don't work well on Windows (like OCaml), but the modern widely popular stack runs just fine on every widely used operating system; by limiting your local setup to a single operating system, it's often a symptom of under-investment in DX.

 ### 4. Technology Mismatch